technotip/flagnames/README.md

   # Example Output
   > [ 'lsfRequireDestTag', 'lsfRequireAuth' ]

 It outputs all the flag names on the XRPL account in the form of an array.
 Returns empty array if no flags are set on the provided XRPL account.

+Currently the package works for all the AccountRoot flags mentioned here: https://xrpl.org/accountroot.html#accountroot-flags

 # Future Updates
 Will add more flags information to the package like: